madtank/OllamaAssist/README.md

 ## Compatibility Note

-FunctionalOllamaAssist is designed to work best with function-calling enabled models, particularly those in the Llama family.
+OllamaAssist is designed to work best with function-calling enabled models, particularly those in the Llama family.
 While it can work with various Ollama-supported models, full functionality (including function calling and self-reflection) is only available with compatible models.
 When using non-function-calling models, some features may be limited.

 ## Customization